 Chapter 9: Key Features for Virtual Meeting Tools

 In order to better understand what you should be looking for in platforms for virtual meetings, here is a quick rundown.

 Single Button Sign-On

-Participants can just click to login, or type in their email address to register for your meeting.
-This you can do by already having their information available from the back end from your company database.
+Participants can just click to log in or type in their email address to register for your meeting.
+This you can do by already having their information available from the back end of your company database.
 This ensures security and privacy.

-Whether MS Teams, Zoom, WebEx or any others, your virtual event platform should be able to provide you with these integrations.
+Whether MS Teams, Zoom, vFairs or any other, your virtual meeting platform should be able to provide you with these integrations.
 This software will have HD audio & video features so that you can effectively communicate during your meeting.

 Networking has become more efficient and easy within virtual platforms.
 Networking tools such as auto matchmaking align individuals with similar profiles.
 This can make it easy to form teams in breakout sessions.

 Do you have meetings with outside stakeholders?
 With attendee profiles that have a virtual business card, you can now save attendees and export their information at the end of the event into an Excel sheet.
 All this makes networking so much more efficient and easier.

 Various accessibility features will also make your meeting even easier.
 With consensual recording, you can be sure that individuals can find the meeting content available on demand.
 During the meeting, you can also have text size adjustments, inclusive visuals and closed captioning available.
 These tools are essential for ensuring that everyone has access to content.